Post Top Ad

 • Quality Assurance: Implementing measures to ensure accurate and reliable diagnoses.

-Microscopic view of Plasmodium falciparum (malaria parasite) in a blood smear Another microscopic view of Plasmodium falciparum in a blood smear
+Closer microscopic view of Plasmodium falciparum parasites in blood smear

-The unseen enemy: Microscopic views of the Plasmodium falciparum parasite, the cause of malaria, on a blood smear.
-Accurate diagnosis starts here.
+The unseen enemy: Microscopic views of Plasmodium falciparum, the parasite responsible for malaria.
+Accurate diagnosis begins here.

 The Impact: Real Lives, Real Change